SetPointCorrection

 Short description

-Generation of a setpoint temperature depending on the room deviation Principle: Linear shift Typical application: Adjustment of a supply setpoint temperature\
+Generation of a setpoint temperature depending on the room deviation Principle: Linear offset Typical application: Adjustment of a supply setpoint temperature

 Representation